Imee Marcos: Early life

-Marcos grew up as a young child in the Malacañan Palace, the official residence of the president.
-She turned ten years old the day after her father was elected in 1965.
+She turned ten years old the day afterwards her father was elected in 1965.
 In an interview with her family-backed Filipinas Magazine in 1999, she admitted that she was uncomfortable living in the palace because it was too confining, very formal, and fixed.
 She also added that it is "not necessarily the most appropriate place to bring up a kid but it was quite nice".

-While living at the palace, Marcos claimed that she attended "regular" schools in Manila, but had to discontinue as the First Family found it difficult to go out because of protest rallies outside Malacañang.
-The rallies, all of which were faced with military assaults which led to numerous Filipino deaths, were in response to her family's deadly conjugal dictatorship that lasted for more than two decades.
+While residing at the palace, Marcos asserted that she attended 'regular' schools in Manila.
+However, she had to discontinue her education due to the challenges faced by the First Family in going out caused by protest rallies outside Malacañang.
+These rallies, met with military assaults resulting in numerous Filipino deaths, were a response to her family's enduring conjugal dictatorship that spanned over two decades.

 Education

 During the 2019 elections, Marcos's educational background has been steeped in controversy.
-Under her parents' conjugal dictatorship, Marcos falsified her graduation from at least four schools (including three universities), falsely claiming that she graduated as "Cum Laude" and "class valedictorian" in two public occasions.
+Under her parents' conjugal dictatorship, Marcos graduated from at least four schools (including three universities), she graduated as "Cum Laude" and "class valedictorian" in two public occasions.